vivek123r/sms_advanced/README.md

+# 解决
+ If you've specified the package attribute in the source AndroidManifest.xml, you can use the AGP Upgrade Assistant to migrate to the namespace value in the build file.
+Refer to https://d.android.com/r/tools/upgrade-assistant/agp-upgrade-assistant for general information about using the AGP Upgrade Assistant.

 # sms_advanced
 <a href="https://www.buymeacoffee.com/EddieGenius" target="_blank"><img src="https://i.imgur.com/aV6DDA7.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important; box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" > </a>